 Course participants have the opportunity to focus on individual interests during the MBA Project.
 Working under the supervision of a faculty member, students complete a major research project, applying relevant theory to the study of a substantial organizational problem or issue.

-Course work during the MBA program normally includes work assessed on an individual and group basis.
+The MBA Program course work normally includes work assessed on an individual and group basis.
 Enterprise problems are seldom completely resolved through individual effort, and group work reinforces and enhances individual ability to work within multidisciplinary teams.